Hours and Location

 |Friday||9am - 12pm; 1pm - 4pm|

 After 4pm, (when the door is locked) clients may ask for entry at the Services Desk for access to the Ottawa Resource Collection.
-Sorry there is no overnight access after 11:30pm, when the Library is open 24 hours.
+There is no overnight access after 11:30pm, when the Library is open 24 hours.

-For more help with the Ottawa Resource Collection Staff during daytime hours or feel free to contact the Coordinator of the Ottawa Resource collection: email@example.com
+For more help with the Ottawa Resource Collection, feel free to contact the Coordinator of the Ottawa Resource Collection: email@example.com

 Chris Trainor, Department Head

 Monica Ferguson, Archives Project and Ottawa Resource Room Coordinator

 Archives and Special Collections Mandate

 Statement of Purpose

 Archives and Research Collections (ARC) was established in 2008.
 Its purpose is to serve research, teaching, and learning at Carleton University.
 Working within the framework of the Library’s general collections and gifts policies, ARC: